hkpeaks/peaks-consolidation/README.md

    b. translation at consolidation level
 5. elimination of inter-company transactions
 6. re-alignment of different year-end dates with different consolidation methods

    a. proportional accounting

-   b. equity accounting,
+   b. equity accounting

    c. full consolidation with calculation of minority interest

-7. standardizes your dataset
+7. standardation of dataset

 Standardizes your dataset and is empowered by a conditional mapping engine with effective date of change calculation rules.
 This engine can be used to solve your ever-changing incentive plans for different stakeholder management, account allocation and sharing holdings in investment in subsidiaries, joint ventures and associates.